TSPoulsen/puffinn/report/related_work.md

 such that for each pair $x, y \in X$ and a random $h \in H$, for arbitrary $q \in X$, whenever $dist(q, x) \leq dist(q, y)$ we have $p(q, x) := Pr [h(q) = h(x)] \geq Pr [h(q) = h(y)]$"* &nbsp; [1]

-This means that the more similiar points are the more likely their hash value is to be the same.
+This means that the more similiar points are the more likely their hash value is to be the same (Rephrase sentence).
 The LSH-family currently used in PUFFINN for sketching is SimHash.
 SimHash was originally introduced in [2] (I think) and the variant used in PUFFINN works by creating a random hyperplane at the origin, and then creates a 1-bit hash depending on which side of the hyperplane a point is located.
 This is then done $w$ times to create sketches of size $w$.